 Amanda Phillips (DPhil, Oxon) is Associate Professor of Art History, specialising in the art and material culture of the Islamic World.
 She researches and writes on the Ottoman Empire and its craft traditions, as well on the histories of consumption and technology.
 She recently spent a year in Turkey as a Fulbright Senior Researcher, based at Koç University's Department of Archaeology and History of Art.
-In the Unıversity of Virginia's Department of Art, Amanda teaches at both graduate and undergraduate levels, as well as in the Engagements curriculum for incoming first years.
+In the Unıversity of Virginia's Department of Art, Amanda teaches at both graduate and undergraduate levels -- her survey, Arts of the Islamic World is offered every spring on Tuesdays and Thursdays.
 She is currently Director of Graduate Studies in Art and Architectural History.

 Athens, Museum of Modern Greek Culture.
 Gift of Penelopi Ragavi.